 - a.
-Retail Order Any order by customers other than institutional customers; "retail" is not defined by the MSRB.
-Generally includes Professional Retail but not always. - b.
-Institutional Order Any order by banks, financial institutions, bond funds, insurance companies or other business organizations that possess or control considerable assets for large scale investing. - c.
+Retail Order Any order by customers other than institutional customers; "retail" is not defined by the MSRB. - b.
+Institutional Order\- Any order by banks, financial institutions, bond funds, insurance companies or other business organizations that possess or control considerable assets for large scale investing. - c.
 Group Net Order Any order that, if allocated, is allocated at the public offering price without deducting the concession or takedown.
-A group net order benefits all syndicate members according to their percentage participation (i.e., liability) in the account and consequently is normally accorded the highest priority of all orders received during the order period. - d.
+A group net order benefits all syndicate members according to their percentage participation in the account and consequently is normally accorded the highest priority of all orders received during the order period. - d.
 Designated (Member) Order Any order submitted by a syndicate member on behalf of a buyer on which all or a portion of the takedown is to be credited to certain members of the syndicate.
 The buyer directs the percentage of the total designation each member will receive.
-Generally two or more syndicate members will be designated to receive a portion of the takedown.
-In practice, Issuers will set guidelines for how the buyers may direct the takedown among the syndicate. - e.
-(Non-Designated) Member Order Any order submitted by a syndicate member where the securities would be confirmed to that member at syndicate terms (e.g., less the total takedown).

-5. Calculation of Issue Price

-- a.
-Hold-the-price or 10% of bonds sold at offering price - b.
+Generally two or more syndicate members will be designated to receive a portion of the takedown. - e.
+(Non-Designated) Member Order Any order submitted by a syndicate member where the securities would be confirmed to that member at syndicate terms (e.g., less the total takedown). - 5.
+Calculation of Issuer Price - a.
+Hold-the-price - b.
 Super premium/deep discount - c.
-Priced to final optional redemption date (tax vs. marketing)
+Priced to maturity (tax vs. marketing)